LightTag/user_guide/source/managing/dataset/example.rst

 1. Store this metadata alongside your example
 2. Display it to your annotator
-3. Return it to you when you retreive annotations (to spare you a join)
+3. Return it to you when you retrieve annotations (to spare you a join)